Domino-Blockchain/domichain/docs/src/terminology.md

 ## BPF loader

-The Solana program that owns and loads [BPF](developing/on-chain-programs/faq#berkeley-packet-filter-bpf) smart contract programs, allowing the program to interface with the runtime.
+The Domichain program that owns and loads [BPF](developing/on-chain-programs/faq#berkeley-packet-filter-bpf) smart contract programs, allowing the program to interface with the runtime.

 ## client